 Hello!
 My name is Ashwin Chikerur, I am currently residing in Pune.
-I would consider myself a passionate artist, driven designer, and an engineer (by mistake).
+I would consider myself a passionate artist, driven designer, and engineer (by mistake).
 I’m always drawn to things in the bracket of art and design and have been working in the creative industry for more than 17 years now.

 Tell us when sparked your interest in art.

-There were various parts of my childhood which were very art-centric.
+There were various parts of my childhood that were very art-centric.
 Going through my grandfather’s landscapes was possibly a start.
 He died long before I was born but I was fascinated by the stories I heard about him, and I rummaged through all his artworks which were about 30-40 years old.
 Mom’s rangolis and paper sketches and artworks created by my uncle also held a strong significance for me.
 Inspiration was plenty in the family, but it also took a lot of practice, books, and motivation from my dad.

 Tell us how you began sketching and your journey till today.

 I started sketching on a regular basis right after my daughter was born.
 I used to look at her in absolute wonder and draw one sketch of her almost every day.
 As she grew up, the sketches became more and more interesting.
-It progressed from her rolling to walking, to playing, even other silly small things like potty training!
+It progressed from her rolling to walking, to playing, and even other silly small things like potty training!
 It was my way of capturing her moments.
-I still have hundreds of them, some of them are framed all through my house.
+I still have hundreds of them, and some of them are framed all throughout my house.

 Live sketching and watercolours, in particular, I have been doing since college (1995) as solace from my busy engineering work.
 I was inspired by the Milind Mulick & Ian Sidaway books.
 I recall buying the book by Gaby Campanario (best known for the weekly column ‘Seattle Sketcher’ – founder of the Urban Sketcher) and sketching inside the book.
 It was just so absorbing and I loved the idea.
-I also further learnt about the Pune Chapter, lead by Ar.
+I also further learned about the Pune Chapter, led by Ar.
 Sanjeev Joshi.